abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Set isomorphism](set_isomorphism.svg)

-It can alternatively be viewed as two "twin" functions each of which equals identity when composed with the other.
+It can alternatively be viewed as two "twin" functions such that each of which equals identity, when composed with the other one.

 Order isomorphisms
 ---

-Then, in chapter 4, we encountered *order isomorphisms* and we saw that they are like set isomorphisms, but with one extra condition - aside from just being there, the functions that define the isomorphism have to preserve the order of the object e.g. a greatest object of one order should be connected to the greatest object of the other one, a least object should be connected to a least object and same for all objects in between.
+Then, in chapter 4, we encountered *order isomorphisms* and we saw that they are like set isomorphisms, but with one extra condition - aside from just being there, the functions that define the isomorphism have to preserve the order of the object e.g. the greatest object of one order should be connected to the greatest object of the other one, the least object of one order should be connected to the least object of the other one, and same for all objects that are in between.

 ![Order isomorphism](order_isomorphism.svg)